gtap-dev/php/README.md

 ### 4.6 `abstract`, `final`, and `static`

-When present, the `abstract` and `final` declarations MUST precede the visibility declaration.
+When present, the `abstract` and `final` declarations must precede the visibility declaration.

-When present, the `static` declaration MUST come after the visibility declaration.
+When present, the `static` declaration must come after the visibility declaration.

 ~~~php